 At the same time Agility Trains also entered into a contract for the second phase of the IEP to provide 65 new trains on the East Coast Main Line from London to Doncaster, Leeds, York, Newcastle, Edinburgh and Inverness.
 This contract required Agility Trains to seek to finance the second phase of IEP and this was achieved in April 2014.
 Agility Trains will fund the construction of a new purpose built train maintenance facility in Doncaster and will also refurbish, and manage, three further facilities, one in Edinburgh and two in North London.
 The new trains will be brought into passenger service from 2019 and Agility Trains, in partnership with Hitachi Rail, will again provide whole life train maintenance services for 27.5 years.

-The fleet will provide increased capacity and significantly improved reliability, deliver faster journey times, and enhance the passenger experience with more modern trains, better interiors and better seating arrangements.
+The fleet provides increased capacity and significantly improved reliability, deliver faster journey times, and enhance the passenger experience with more modern trains, better interiors and better seating arrangements.

 The Agility Trains West shareholder group consists of Hitachi Rail (25%), Apple BidCo 2 Limited (45%), JLIF Holdings (ATW) Limited (15%) and AXA Real Estate Investment Managers (15%).